Rudin1/CCCITY-GEN/README.md

-# IMPORTANT ALGORITHMS TO MENTION, USED IN THE CODE:
+# IMPORTANT ALGORITHMS USED IN THE CODE: